Mhdph/gmail-clone/README.md

 Gmail Clone With React and typescript and tailwind css

+you can run this project with
+yarn dev